 For details about required course descriptions, please visit our online catalog.

 Criminal Justice Major Opportunities

-This student-led group provides the forum for students to meet fellow majors, discuss issues relating to Criminal Justice, plan future events and interact with faculty.
+Join one of the many clubs or organizations for sociology and criminal justice.
+There are student-led groups that provide the forum for students to meet fellow majors, discuss issues relating to Criminal Justice, plan future events and interact with faculty.

 Annual Paper Writing Contest

 The Criminal Justice program holds an annual paper writing contest.
 Aside from a monetary reward, students benefit from being formally announced at the annual Alpha Kappa Delta international sociology honor society event and are able to include this accolade on their resumes.